 In 2013, the “Ile aux Lémuriens” was created, followed by the “Grande volière d'Aùmérique du Sud”...

-A picnic area and playground within the Zoo make for an enjoyable stay with family and friends.
+A picnic area and a playground within the zoo make for a wonderful outing with family or friends.

 Labenne Zoo